Rassilon: Spin-off media

-The Virgin New Adventures novel Cat's Cradle: Time's Crucible (1992) depicts ancient history on Gallifrey, as well as Rassilon's role in its founding.
+The Virgin New Adventures novel Cat's Cradle: Time's Crucible (1992) depicts the ancient history of Gallifrey, as well as Rassilon's role in its founding.
 The later novel Lungbarrow depicts a more tyrannical Rassilon, resulting in the mysterious "Other" fleeing from Rassilon.
-The 2014 novel Engines of War, set during the Time War, depicts some of Rassilon's actions during the War, including resurrecting Borusa to serve as an engine capable of predicting what moves Rassilon should take during the War.
+The 2014 novel Engines of War, set during the final days of the Time War, depicts some of Rassilon's actions during the War, including resurrecting Borusa to serve as an engine capable of predicting what moves Rassilon should take during the War.
 A comic strip, dubbed Supremacy of the Cybermen (2016), depicts Rassilon following the events of "Hell Bent", in which he encountered the Cybermen during his exile and allied with them to get revenge on the Doctor.
 The Cybermen eventually betray Rassilon, causing him and the Doctor to have to work together to stop them.

 Rassilon appears in several audio dramas produced by Big Finish Productions.
-He appears in Zagreus (2003) where Rassilon, portrayed by Don Warrington, exists in the Matrix, a Time Lord information hub, and attempts to convert the Doctor into an assassin.
+He appears in Zagreus (2003) where he, portrayed by Don Warrington, exists in the Matrix, a Time Lord information hub, and attempts to convert the Doctor into an assassin.
 Subsequent audio dramas depict Rassilon exiling the Doctor to another universe as punishment for not obeying him, and the Doctor's conflict with Rassilon.
-Rassilon further appears in the audio drama spin-off series Gallifrey, where he is shown revived from the dead, resulting in Rassilon becoming a dictator on Gallifrey.
+Rassilon further appears in the audio drama spin-off series Gallifrey, where he is shown revived from the dead, resulting in him becoming a dictator on Gallifrey.
 He comes into conflict with the Doctor's former companion Romana as a result.
-He also appears in several audio dramas in the Time War series, in which he is portrayed by actor Richard Armitage and depicts Rassilon's role during the Time War.
+Rassilon also appears in several audio dramas in the Time War series, in which he is portrayed by actor Richard Armitage and depicts his role during the Time War.